 Visalia, California 93277

 God has given each of you special abilities; be sure to use them to help each other, passing on to others God's many kinds of blessings.
 (1 Peter 4:10)

 No child should have to live with the uncertainty of not knowing where they really belong; foster care was never intended to be a long-term solution to the danger and deprivation children in the foster care system have endured.
-While Pathway Family Services operates as a high quality therapeutic foster care environment, we also are licensed as a California adoption agency, so that once it's determined a child's biological parents aren't going to regain custody of their child, foster families are able to secure their foster child's permanent future through adoption.
+While Pathway Family Services operates as a high quality therapeutic foster care environment, we also are licensed as a California adoption agency, so that once it's determined a child's biological parents aren't going to regain custody of their child, resource families are able to secure their foster child's permanent future through adoption.
 Working in tandem with the child's county social worker, Pathway completes the required adoption home study at no cost to the family who is adopting.
 The process is very similar to the assessment completed when a family becomes certified to provide foster care, and meets all of the state and federal home study requirements for a family to be able to adopt.

 Contact AddressPathway Family Services Inc.

 Do you have a caring and compassionate heart?
 If so, there is a child waiting to hear you say "I Love You and would like for you to be a part of my Family Forever."
 Pathway is looking for loving families who are willing to embrace neglected and abandoned children by providing them with HELP, HOPE and HEALING.
 Pathway Family Services is a state licensed, private non-profit adoption agency.
 We are committed to assisting caring and loving families who want to provide permanent, enduring and loving homes for children who need them.